Disco Infinity

 Important: Only shuffle your discard pile into your draw pile when you actually need to draw a card and your draw pile is empty—not before.
 This matters because newly acquired cards go to your discard pile first.

-The central piece of the board is the Action Row.
-The Action Row is 6 spaces, numbered 1-6.
-These are called action spaces.
-This is where you and your opponent will compete to create action sequences that advance your agenda and stop your opponent from advancing their agenda.
-Once a round starts, you and your opponent take turns placing cards into the Action Row.
-Every time you place a card, you may place your card in any action space, and if necessary you may slide other cards out of the way.
+The central piece of the board is the timeline.
+The timeline is 8 spaces, numbered 1-8.
+These are called Timeline Spaces.
+This is where you and your opponent will compete to create sequences that advance your agenda and stop your opponent from advancing their agenda.
+Once a round starts, you and your opponent take turns placing cards into the timeline.
+Every time you place a card, you may place your card in any timeline space, and if necessary you may slide other cards out of the way.

-This means that before the last card is placed, the action space that a card occupies is ambiguous.
-It also means that the player going last in the round has the advantage of being able to place the final card and guarantee the action space it is placed in.
+This means that before the last card is placed, the timeline space that a card occupies is ambiguous.
+It also means that the player going last in the round has the advantage of being able to place the final card and guarantee the timeline space it is placed in.
 Players take turns going first each round.

 TODO: Create some really nice diagrams of this!

 Some cards have an effect that triggers on Placement.
 This is denoted by the card section "Placement:" in the yellow section.
-If you place a card with such an effect, do what the card says in the Placement section when you put it in the Action Row.
-Often these effects can help you rearrange other cards in the Action Row or have other immediate impact on the game such as moving a Satellite or getting a card out of the trash pile.
+If you place a card with such an effect, do what the card says in the Placement section when you put it in the timeline.
+Often these effects can help you rearrange other cards in the timeline or have other immediate impact on the game such as moving a satellite or getting a card out of the trash pile.

 When you take damage after shields have been applied: